mukhtar-github/mukhtar-github/README.md

 ### Building

 While working as a Fleet Manager with my employer, there was this challenge of going through archives to get vehicle information for updates which was time-consuming.
 The challenge gave birth to the idea of [VIMAP](https://www.vimap.io/), an acronym for _Vehicles Information Management Application_.
 The software provides a solution to replace the hard copies method of accessing, saving, and updating vehicle information.
 VIMAP is a _fleet wallet_ for organizations.
-The software's features are the Collection and Storage of Vehicles Information, Inventory, Insurance updates, and more.
+The software's features are the Collection and Storage of Vehicles Information, Search, Updates, and more.

 ### Tools